Project Management Software Migration

 New software setup

-The project manager conducted brainstorming sessions with department managers, then the project management team would discuss the best course of action.
-With the approval from the project manager, the following steps were completed by me and two other project management specialists:
+Under the direction of the project manager, the following steps were completed by me and two other project management coordinators:

 This is a sample proposal that I sent to the project manager via Microsoft Teams regarding the migration milestones.